sitaramkm/www-project-non-human-identities-top-10/2025/docs/2-secret-leakage.md

    - Automate the process of secret rotation to reduce the impact of exposed credentials.
    - Use tools that support secret versioning and automated updates in dependent services.

-* **Prevent SaaS Token Exposure in Integrations**
-   - Continuously validate that token scopes match indended access levels and rotate credentials regularly.
-   - Avoid long-lived or over-privileged tokens in SaaS and AI workloads.
-   - Validate SaaS integrations with security review processes to confirm tokens are not logged, cached or stored in plaintext.
-   - Automate drift detection by monitoring for privilege changes in issued tokens.
-   - Ensure each workload / agent uses it's own scoped, auditable identity to minimize the blast radius.

 ## Related OWASP Resources
 * [OWASP Secrets Management Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Secrets_Management_Cheat_Sheet.html)
 * [OWASP WrongSecrets project](https://github.com/OWASP/wrongsecrets/)